Developing a B2B marketing strategy

 What do the brands look like in your category?
 Many brands fall into the trap of being too contextual with their identities.
 Some of the worst offenders can be tech companies…

 With competitor research complete, it might make sense to create an identity that embodies a stark contrast to what the market has already seen.

 Are users searching for your services?
 SEO is a large part of many marketing strategies but doesn’t make sense for everyone, especially if your goods and services are overly complex and are hard to distill linguistically.
-Tools like Moz, Semrush, and ahrefs can be great tools in determining search traffic and looking at competitor rankings.
+Moz, Semrush, and ahrefs can be great tools in determining search traffic and looking at competitor rankings.

 Are prospects attending events regarding your category or offering?
 Understanding places to meet other industry partners or prospects is essential.
 Perhaps there is a world that exists where you become known for trade show appearances?